Node.js CommonJS/ESM Interop: Edges and Dual Packages

 }

-}And there's the .cjs extension again.
-When your package.json has "type": "module", all .js files are ESM.
-Your CJS build output needs the .cjs extension so Node treats it correctly.
-Build tools handle this naming automatically.
+}The .cjs extension is important again here.
+When package.json has "type": "module", all .js files in the package are ESM.
+The CJS build output needs the .cjs extension so Node treats it correctly.
+Build tools usually handle that naming automatically.

 // esm-wrapper.js